How the Montessori approach nurtures confident, curious, and compassionate young learners.

 For example, we set flower pots made of recycled bottles all around our compounds.
 The children never forget to water the plants with their little watering cans.
 Very often, we notice that they are silent and peaceful, completely absorbed in contemplation.

-Spending time in an outdoor environment is vital to the development of the whole child.
-Not only is it a natural extension of the study of botany in the classroom, but playing and learning outdoors promotes physical, social, emotional, and cognitive development.
 We use our time in nature to encourage a connection to it.
 We discuss how to care for it and how to be environmentally responsible.

 2. The child as a lover of all living beings